alem-platform/sprint-js/story01/reverse-ninja/README.md

-# Reverse Ninja – The String Assassin
+# Reverse Ninja

-You’ve been trained by the Reverse Ninjas, masters of stealth and agility.
-Your task: to reverse a string **WITHOUT** relying on any built-in string methods.
-This ancient technique must be performed entirely by hand, showing your mastery over the string arts.

-### Your Objective:
+### Instructions:

 Create a function called `reverseNinja` that takes a string and returns it reversed, using no built-in string methods.
-Only your wits and loops will get the job done.
+Only your wits and [loops](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Loops_and_iteration) will get the job done.

-### Example Operation:
+### Example:

 ```js
 reverseNinja("hello");